vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/practice-schedule.md

 # Practice Schedule
 Sundays from 6:30-8:30pm at World Class Suffolk (one practice per week)

+# Cost Schedule
+<b>Trial</b>: $15, if you decide to join the team then that payment will go toward your first month’s fees

+<b>Standard Fees</b>: $70/month for one practice per week

+<b>Discounted Fees</b>: $60/month for one practice per week.
+Eligible if you are a student, teacher/coach, a primary caretaker of children, active duty military, work in healthcare or if you are 50+ years old.
+Drops-ins for the discounted groups are $15.

+<b>Drop ins</b>: $20/practice

 # Practice Format
 All of our practices are open gym format which means we do not have a coach and the atmosphere is quite relaxed and free-form.
 At the beginning of each practice, you will check in via the QR code at the front first and pay any drop-in fees.
 We do intros, stretch and warm up together then you are on your own to work on drills or skills on any apparatus.
 Many of us are experienced gymnasts and/or coaches though, and we have a great team atmosphere where we are always willing to help each other out with tips and feedback.